-Informal complaints should first be made with the university office or department that is most relevant to the complaint.
+Informal complaints should first be made with the University office or department that is most relevant to the complaint.
 Any office or department receiving a complaint should seek resolution of the complaint in a timely manner.
-If, after seeking remedy on an informal basis, the complaining party feels the complaint has not been satisfactorily addressed, he/she may make a formal complaint through the Office of the Vice President for Academic Affairs and Provost using the following guidelines:
+If, after seeking remedy on an informal basis, the complaining party feels the complaint has not been satisfactorily addressed, they may make a formal complaint through the Office of the Executive Vice President for Academic Affairs and Provost (http://www.una.edu/academics) using the following guidelines:

 A written or electronic complaint should be prepared providing: